Adu-Brew/Adu-Brew.github.io/_pages/about.md

   - /about.html
 ---

 A master’s student at the entomology department.
 I work at the Krishnan’s lab.
 We do pesticide toxicity studies, risk assessment and use adverse outcome pathway to understand the effect of pesticides.
 I undertake toxicity bioassays and residue analysis for samples taking from the field.
+I generate dose-response curves and assess foliar risk.